Our TV Motion Tests

 One of the main reasons people enable motion interpolation is to help with the appearance of motion.
 There are a few different factors that affect the appearance of motion.
 Response time is the time it takes for pixels to change from one color to the next, and a slow response time generally results in blur trails appearing behind fast-moving objects.
 However, enabling the motion interpolation feature doesn't change the response time at all.
 What the feature does is increase the frame rate so that each frame doesn't stay on the screen for a long time, which is the cause of stutter.
 Motion interpolation certainly helps with the appearance of motion when it works well, but it's not the end-all solution.

 With 24 fps content, there's an effect called judder, which is different from the stutter caused by 30 fps content.
 This is because 60 isn't a multiple of 24, so you can't simply interpolate 24 fps content up to 60 fps.
-There's a way for TVs to remove 24p judder, which you can read more about here; this is done by multiplying some frames three times and others two times.
+TVs can remove 24p judder by multiplying some frames three times and others two times.
 However, removing 24p judder on 120Hz TVs is easier because the 24 frames are repeated five times each for 120 fps.
-It's different from motion interpolation because the TV isn't trying to guess what frames are in between, but they're repeating when they already have.
+It's different from motion interpolation because the TV isn't trying to guess what frames are in between, but they're repeating frames that they already have.

 No feature on a TV is perfect, and there are always downsides.
 Motion interpolation is no exception.
 The main downsides are usually the reason why people don't use the feature.